 As part of the Linux family, CentOS is an open source Unix-like operating system based on the Linux kernel — released by Linus Torvalds in 1991.
-CentOS server is one of the most used in web servers in enterprises and organizations.
-Its many features have positioned CentOS in the Top 3 of the most used Linux distributions.
-Other popular Linux distributions are Ubuntu and Debian.
+CentOS server is one of the most used web servers in enterprises and organizations.
+Its many features have positioned CentOS in the Top 3 of the most used Linux distributions, among other popular Linux distributions such as Ubuntu and Debian.

 CentOS Linux and Red Hat Enterprise Linux (RHEL)

-CentOS is a community-supported distribution built from the source code of the Linux commercial distribution, Red Hat Enterprise Linux.
-As Red Hat uses open source software (published under a General Public License) for building their product, they must make their source code available to the public.
-As a result, CentOS is functionally compatible with Red Hat Enterprise Linux, because the main changes consist in removing vendor branding and artwork.
+CentOS Linux was a community-supported distribution built from the source code of the Linux commercial distribution, Red Hat Enterprise Linux.
+As Red Hat uses open source software (published under a GPL) for building their product, they must make their source code available to the public.
+As a result, CentOS was a distribution functionally compatible with Red Hat Enterprise Linux.
+The main changes between both distros consisted in removing vendor branding and artwork.

-Nevertheless, CentOS doesn’t have Red Hat’s certifications, as it is only based on its source code.
-The CentOS project creates binary packages from the publicly available source packages provided by Red Hat, so that anyone can use them for free.
-However, there may be some differences between the packages distributed by Red Hat and CentOS, since some changes aren’t made public.
+Nevertheless, CentOS did not have Red Hat’s certifications, as it was only based on its source code.
+The CentOS project created binary packages from the publicly available source packages provided by Red Hat, so that anyone could use them for free.
+However, there could be some differences between the packages distributed by Red Hat and CentOS, since some changes were not made public.

-Since 2014, Red Hat sponsors the CentOS project in order to help establish a proper platform for the open source developers that integrate technologies using CentOS.
-So, in that same year, developers from Red Hat and CentOs came together in the Governing Board, which is now in charge of managing the distribution and the different working teams involved.
+Since 2014, Red Hat has sponsored the CentOS project in order to help establish a proper platform for the open source developers that integrate technologies using CentOS.
+So, in that same year, developers from Red Hat and CentOs came together in the Governing Board, in order to manage the distribution and the different working teams involved.
 This Governing Board is composed of original members of the CentOS project and Red Hat employees.

 Special Interest Groups (SIGs)

-Special Interest Groups (SIGs) are small work teams within which certain members of the CentOS community focus on specific issues in order to raise awareness, enhance the Linux distribution and optimize functional aspects (such as infrastructure or documentation).
+Special Interest Groups (SIGs) are small work teams where certain members of the CentOS community focus on specific issues in order to raise awareness, enhance the Linux distribution and optimize functional aspects (such as infrastructure or documentation).
 Some examples of active SIGs are ArtWork, Core and Virtualization.